-Lennox: Intra-party battle for Congress in Michigan’s U.P.
+Lennox: Intra-party battle for Congress in Mich.’s U.P.

 Voters in northern and upper Michigan are about to find themselves in the midst of an intra-party war that is set to be the state’s most competitive campaign of 2016.